ocaml/v2.ocaml.org/site/learn/faq.md

 Since OCaml 4.02, labels are automatically disambiguated when types are known.
 For example, in `let u:point_3d = ... in u.x`, `u.x` refers to the field of `point_3d` even though it is shadowed.
-However, this disambiguation does not work in all cases, and may produce confusing results when types are omitted, so one may consider avoiding the problem entirely.
+However, label disambiguation does not work when type information is not available (e.g. in `let get_x u = u.x` where the type of `get_x` is not otherwise constrained), and may produce confusing results when types are omitted, so one may consider avoiding the problem entirely.

 The simplest way to overcome this problem is to simply use different names!
 For instance